-There is socio-economic and market potential of SBAS in African continent after carrying out needs assessment and gap analysis and validated by stakeholders as it concerns Aviation sector, non-aviation sectors such as maritime, survey, civil engineering, national security challenges, public safety needs etc. However there is a infrastructural gap requiring necessary ground infrastructure to utilize the navigation satellite services and thus need for national and multilateral cooperation with partners to get SBAS system off the ground with sensitization exercise and demonstrations for SBAS technology acceptance and adoption at continental level.
+There is socio-economic and market potential of SBAS in African continent after carrying out needs assessment and gap analysis and validated by stakeholders as it concerns Aviation sector, non-aviation sectors such as maritime, survey, civil engineering, etc. However there is a infrastructural gap requiring necessary ground infrastructure to utilize the navigation satellite services and thus need for national and multilateral cooperation with partners to get SBAS system off the ground with sensitization exercise and demonstrations for SBAS technology acceptance and adoption at continental level.